maxibor/anonymap/README.md

 These two steps combined impede anyone to have acess to the original sequence.
 By default only the mapped reads are anonymized.
 You can anonymize all reads by using `--mode 'all'`

+## Getting the Bowtie2 Index of reference genome

+Pre-indexed genomes for Bowtie2 are provided by Illumina on their [iGenome server](https://support.illumina.com/sequencing/sequencing_software/igenome.html)